 It should not come as a surprise that the type of soil into which a grapevine is planted can influence the taste and overall quality of wine made from grapes the vine produces.
+With the insight gained from this article on the importance of dirt in wine production, entrepreneurs looking to start a winery in Georgia should also learn how to form an LLC in Georgia to create a strong and sustainable business in the industry.
 Soils that provide just enough organic and inorganic nutrients in the vineyard are every grape grower’s dream.
 Soils that are too rich in nutrients, or get heavily fertilized, tend to spur grapevines into growing lots of stems and leaves to the detriment of developing fruit—the grapes needed for wine.
 An old adage suggests that poorer soils, in which grapevines struggle a bit, are typically better for wine grape production.
 Another long-held axiom in the grape growing business is that grapevines prefer “dry feet.”
 Grapevines benefit from soils that allow significant drainage during heavy rain episodes, yet retain a limited amount of moisture even in more arid periods.
 Vine roots sitting in soggy, heavy soil (think wet clay) are not very effective at delivering nutrients up the trunk to the cordon, shoots, leaves, and grape clusters.
 Soils with a mix of sand, clay, loam, and gravel are often considered optimum for grape production.

 After stating the obvious above, there is another type of “dirt” that plays an important role in making quality wine, an activated clay material known as bentonite.
 Bentonite has myriad uses, such as: a moisture adsorbent in cat litter, a thickening agent in drilling muds, a binder material in metal casting, a water-retention barrier in sealant layers for ponds and landfills, and with its powerful absorbing properties, a purification and decolorizing agent for numerous liquids, like vegetable oils, dirty water, and many beverages.
 Bentonite’s primary use in wine making is for clarification—removing particulate materials and certain protein molecules that can cause haziness or cloudiness in the resulting wine.